Property Taxes and Municipal Utilities

 During the last week before taxes are due (July 4th) there are typically long line-ups at the Municipal Hall of people coming in to pay their taxes.
 Avoid the line-ups by claiming your home owner grant online, paying your property taxes using your financial institution’s online banking or telephone banking services.

 Or alternatively, mail in a post-dated cheque (dated July 4, 2017), along with your completed home owner grant application prior to June 23rd.

 Consider signing up for the District’s Pre-Authorized Debit Plan to prepay your property taxes.

 The most flexible option for making prepayments (or payments) is setting up recurring bill payments through your financial institution’s telephone or online banking system.
 You choose the frequency, the day of the month, and the amount.
 (Your 9 digit roll number [no dashes] is your account number).

 Are You a New Home Owner?

 If you have purchased property in Mission or plan to purchase one in 2017, you need to be familiar with your property tax obligation as recorded in your Purchaser’s Statement of Adjustments (contact your Lawyer or Notary for details).

-If the 2016 property tax notice (mailed out in late May 2016) is in the name of the previous owner or you do not receive a copy of the notice by the first week in June, please visit Municipal Hall and bring your certified Land Title Registration Number (Form A – Freehold Transfer Form).
+If the 2017 property tax notice (mailed out in late May 2017) is in the name of the previous owner or you do not receive a copy of the notice by the second week in June, please visit Municipal Hall and bring your certified Land Title Registration Number (Form A – Freehold Transfer Form).
 This form will verify ownership allowing you to claim the Home Owner Grant (if eligible).

 Important Dates and Deadlines